dalilagiu98/Loollipoop-Frontend/README.md

 Both the backend and frontend of the app have been deployed and are fully accessible.

 1. 🚀🐋 The backend is hosted on Koyeb;
-2. 🌐✨ the frontend is hosted on Vercel.
+2. 🌐✨ the frontend is hosted on Vercel. <br>
    You can access all the functionalities through the link provided in the description. <br/>

 ![Static Badge](https://img.shields.io/badge/Vercel-000000?style=for-the-badge&logo=vercel&logoColor=white)